tcerda95/Serverless-Graphql-Next.js-boilerplate/api/README.md

 You may read an specific environment variable into `serverless.yml` as: `${file(.env.yml):${self:provider.stage}.ENV_VAR}`

 To set an specific stage when launching the lambda, pass the `--stage <STAGE>` property to `serverless` command.

-## Scripts

-Development: `npm start` This will launch a GraphQL server to http://localhost:4000

-Deploy: `npm run deploy` This will deploy to the AWS Lambda service as configured in `serverless.yml`

 ## Authentication